Targetoo | GDPR

 Page 11, object 2126 (X).jpeg

-• Review & Renegotiate Contracts
+• Review & renegotiate contracts and DPAs

-• Update Privacy Policy & Terms of Service
+• Update Privacy Policy & Terms

 Checklist for Mobile Publishers